merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

-For the following examples, I am using the [HTML5 canvas](https://developer.mozilla.org/en/Canvas_tutorial) to draw height maps and [Three.js](https://github.com/mrdoob/three.js/) with a WebGL renderer to display the resulting terrains.
-If your browser doesn't support WebGL, a canvas is displayed instead.
-But be advised, you're missing on some fancy animating here!
+For the following examples, I am using the [HTML5 canvas](https://developer.mozilla.org/en/Canvas_tutorial) to draw height maps and [Three.js](https://github.com/mrdoob/three.js/) to display the resulting 3D terrains.
+Everything should work fine if your browser doesn't support WebGL as Three provides a canvas renderer for fallback; things may get little bit slower tough.

 ### The stuff